Killing of Rafael Ramos and Wenjian Liu: Beating of Karim Baker

 In April 2016, officers Angelo Pampena and Robert Carbone were charged with the retaliatory beating of mail carrier Karim Baker, who unwittingly provided Brinsley with directions.
 The beating was alleged to have occurred when the officers approached Baker in October 2015; according to the Queens district attorney, Baker was seated in his car when the officers punched and kicked him multiple times and dragged him from his car.
 Baker's lawyer said Baker sustained injuries to his spine, knee and face, causing Baker to be unable to return to work.
 Pampena stated in a criminal court complaint that the officers approached Baker because he had parked his car directly in front of a fire hydrant, but surveillance video footage showed Baker's car parked more than 15 feet away from the fire hydrant.
 There were audio recordings of the encounter based on calls to 911 from Baker's cellphone during the time.
 The criminal case against Baker was dropped with the file sealed.
 In March 2017, they were found not guilty of all charges by judge Michael Aloise, and their case was sealed.
 However, a lawsuit filed by Baker was settled for $1.5 million in October 2019.

+Commemorations

+In February 2015, a bill to co-name streets in honor of Liu and Ramos - each in the neighborhood within which they lived - was passed by the City Council and signed by de Blasio.
+Ceremonies to unveil Detective WenJian Liu Way in Gravesend and Detective Rafael L. Ramos Way in Cypress Hills were held that June.

+Ramos's widow, Maritza, created the Detective Rafael Ramos Foundation, whose goal is to improve relations between communities and law enforcement.
+Liu's widow, Sanny, created the Detective WenJian Liu Foundation, which trains therapy dogs to help first-responder families.

+In May 2024, P.S.
+331 in Dyer Heights was renamed to the Detective WenJian Liu School of Civics and Entrepreneurship.

+In September of that year, P.S.
+54 in Bedford-Stuyvesant was renamed to the Detective Rafael Ramos School, a Magnet School of Environmental Science, Technology and Community Wellness.
+Also announced was that a police dog was named Ralfie in Ramos's honor.